jlsemi/smartsnmp/README.md

 You can specify options above you need to build the project.

-_Installing scripts will coming soon._
+_Installation scripts is coming soon._

 Test script
 -----------